 This installation does require that you have a valid SAS Data Science license, which is provided to you by SAS Institute Inc. As part of the license, you should have a file called SAS_Viya_deployment_data.zip that will contain all of your license information and will be used to download the appropriate software.

-All the instructions in this guide are written for Red Hat Enterprise Linux variants.
+All of the instructions in this guide are written for Red Hat Enterprise Linux variants.
 The instructions are primarily for CentOS 7, but can easily be adapted to support Red Hat Enterprise Linux, SuSE Enterprise Linux, or Oracle Linux, which are all supported by the SAS Data Science platform.

 See the following page for Linux 64-bit operating systems that SAS Data Science (Viya family) supports: SAS Supported Operating Systems.